matthew-holman/career_unplugged_frontend/README.md

 # career_unplugged-frontend

-frontend for viewing scraped job results
+quick and dirty frontend for viewing results from a job scraper I wrote.
+Uses Vue and Quazar

 ## Install the dependencies